Skip to main content

 Step 2: Initialize Table Structure

-Step 3: Configure Accounts and Access Permissions
+Step 3: Configure Account and Access Permissions

-MySQL API Reference
+MySQL API Reference#

 Lifecycle Management (tcb.tencentcloudapi.com):